matthew-brett/pydagogue/index.rst

 Welcome to Pydagogue
 ====================

-Pydagogue is a collection of tutorials that I wrote for myself to understand how to use and think in Python.
+Pydagogue is a collection of tutorials that came to me while working on python things like nipy_.

 Contents: